 Our language courses and time spent in a clinical environment are essential to developing Spanish skills here.
-However, another vital part of this language-learning process is to live Spanish by staying in family accommodation.
+However, another vital part of this language-learning process is to live in Spanish by staying in family accommodation.

 We have worked with a select group of families for several years.
-The families are all professional households located in middle-class areas of the city, with comfortable homes.
+The families are all professional households in middle-class areas of the city, with comfortable homes.
 Typically adult family members include engineers, doctors, and college faculty.

 Family accommodation households are warm and welcoming and understand that each student has different needs.
-In each household, at least one family member has at least a basic level of English.
+In each home, at least one family member has at least a basic level of English.

-You will have your own room, and the homes all have WiFi and cable TV, etc.
+You will have your own room, and the homes all have WiFi, cable TV, etc.

 Quality accommodation, great food, and a caring environment.

 What about the food?

 Our families provide breakfast and lunch daily (Sundays, breakfast only).
 Lunch is the big meal of the day here, and it will be a variety of local dishes.
 The meals are something students continuously tell us they love.

 The families are flexible and are accustomed to meeting any dietary needs you may have.

-In each household, there is generally between one and four program participants.
+In each household, there are generally between one and four program participants.
 You can choose to be in a homestay alone or with other participants.

 All the families are located within a 10-minute walk of our center.

 Please look at our testimonials, where many past participants have written about their homestay experience and other aspects of the programs.

 Programs begin on a Monday.
-However, our families welcome students to stay with them from the Saturday morning before programs begin.
+However, our families welcome students to stay with them from the Saturday morning before programs start.